lextm/jekyll-theme-chirpy/_posts/2023/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 ## HttpPlatformHandler v2.0 by LeXtudio Inc.

-LeXtudio Inc. just released a new product, HttpPlatformHandler v2, which is a a drop-in replacement for Microsoft HttpPlatformHandler v1.2.
+LeXtudio Inc. just released a new product, HttpPlatformHandler v2, which is a a drop-in replacement for Microsoft HttpPlatformHandler v1.2 but offer more features and bugfixes.
 You are welcome to give it a try.

 This post talks about why we build it and how we build it.
 You can find more details in [this post]({% post_url 2024/2024-4-8-httpplatformhandler-v2 %}).